efar301/learn-pytorch/README.md

 ## This repository is meant to act as a gateway to learning Pytorch.
 I tried to simplify the basics to a degree that is understandable to someone completely new to pytorch.
 As this repository matures, I plan on adding more advanced topics.

 I would recommend having a basic working knowledge of the principles of deep learning before digging into this repository.
+An extremely brief summary can be found [here](./deep-learning/intro_to_deep_learning.ipynb).

 ## Getting Started